zhangshy2017/DMRG-S/README.md

-# Generation and Verification of Genuine Multipartite Entanglement on a Superconducting Quantum Processor
+# Extracting Quantum Many-Body Scarred Eigenstates with Matrix Product States

 This program numerically evaluates the predicted value of entanglement witnesses for the one-dimensional linear cluster state, with the method of random Clifford circuit simulations.
 The error correction method in [<sup>1</sup>](#refer-anchor-1) is adopted to mitigate the readout errors.